TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/GuidesAndTutorials/Index.rst

    :Category:     Translation
    :Description:  Everything you need to know about **multiple languages**
                   and **translation** in TYPO3.

- - :Title:        :ref:`t3security:start`
-   :Category:     Security
-   :Description:  How to secure your site.
-Recommendations for system
-                  administrators, integrators and editors.

  - :Title:        :ref:`t3contribute:start`
    :Category:     Development